WVURAIL/dspira-lessons/_posts/2023-06-27-gr_radio_astro_Installation_Ubuntu20.md

    11. Save and close (x in upper right corner).

    12. Additionally you can create appropriate symbolic links
-       1. Check which python is the installed version of GNURadio by opening  `gnuradio-companion` in a terminal window and click on `Help --> About` and noting the python version on the dialog box that opens.
+       1. Check which python is the installed version of GNU Radio by opening  `gnuradio-companion` in a terminal window and click on `Help --> About` and noting the python version on the dialog box that opens.
        2. Go to the following by typing: `cd /usr/local/lib/python3.8/dist-packages` or `cd /usr/local/lib/python3.9/dist-packages` for the appropriate python version.
        3. Type `ln -s /usr/local/lib/python3/dist-packages/radio_astro`

 **Check that the Installation was Successful**

    1.  *Restart your terminal window*.
-Run the program in Gnuradio:
+Run the program in GNU Radio:
          - In a terminal window type `gnuradio-companion`
          - Open the *spectrometer_w_cal.grc* program as follows: